jessepav/lacygoill-wiki-backup/admin/compiling.md

 ### How to recompile it?

-    $ dpkg-buildpackage -us -uc
+    $ dpkg-buildpackage --unsigned-source --unsigned-changes
                           │                 │
                           │                 └ do not sign the .changes file └ do not sign the source package

 You must  be in the source  code tree when you  run the command, and  the deb is written in the parent directory (where the .dsc file lives), not the current one.